• Skip to primary navigation

 Gate of Great Centrality and Perfect Uprightness Taipei

-One of the best activities in Taipei is a visit to the Gate of Great Centrality and Perfect Uprightness (such an original name;-).
+One of the best activities in Taipei is a visit to the Liberty Square Arch.
 The lights went on at 7 pm and made for a beautiful sight!

 The National Concert Hall and the National Theater are also part of the Chang Kai-Shek complex and are equally impressive buildings.

-We visited the Chang Kai-Shek Memorial complex on a busy night and I enjoyed just sitting there and do some people watching.
+We visited the Chang Kai-Shek Memorial complex on a busy night and I enjoyed just sitting there while watching the people go about their business.

 9. Explore Huashan 1914 Creative Park